wdoyle42/lpo_prac/assignments/litrev/on_writing.md

 First of all, academic writing is *hard*.
 Really hard.
 You have to take years of work and summarize it in a brief format for people who will have no other engagement in the project.
-Most of the hard decisions are about what to leave out.
+Most of the difficult decisions are about what to leave out.
 To make it easier, we have a set of specific structures that we use to make it easier to communicate your work.
 Learn to use these really well before you think about violating them.